acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 ## Destroying Workers ##

-Workers generate a `detach` event when their associated page is closed: that is, when the tab is closed or the tab's location changes.
+Workers generate a `detach` event when their associated document is closed: that is, when the tab is closed or the tab's location changes.
 If you are maintaining a list of workers belonging to a page-mod, you can use this event to remove workers that are no longer valid.